dlang/DIPs/DIPs/1NNN-ADR.md

 }
 ```

 Since `idup` is already a symbol and since this new overload is constrained to just the new type, this has no effect on existing code and does not contribute to namespace pollution.
 Moreover, since `"string".idup` is already an accepted convention for converting `const` strings to the immutable-based `string` type, it is also a natural extension of existing user skills for string assignment.
-Lastly, it is already known that `.idup` invokes the GC and associated allocator, so it should come to no surprise that `i"".idup` does as well.
+Lastly, it is already known that `.idup` invokes the GC and its associated allocation, so it should come to no surprise that `i"".idup` does as well.
 However, normal string `idup` does not import Phobos while this does, that is a hidden implementation detail that can be improved upon in the future and strikes the best current balance between usability and elegance of implementation.

 In Phobos
 ```